-Today the Technical Rescue Team (formally the Dive Team) is separate form the rescue squad..
+Today the Technical Rescue Team (formally the Dive Team) is separate from the rescue squad.
 The team is recognized throughout the state for its work in water and ice rescue emergencies, as well as other hazardous terrain rescues.
 In addition to providing better and faster emergency medical care, we have, by sharing our experiences throughout the district, helped prove the usefulness of much of this equipment and many of these programs in the field.

-Training With at least 24 scheduled training sessions a year, including a mandatory dive skills and rope skills assessment training, the Technical Rescue Team demands a high commitment from it's members.
+With at least 24 scheduled training sessions a year, including a mandatory dive skills and rope skills assessment training, the Technical Rescue Team demands a high commitment from it's members.

 Dive Team Requirements

-AGA full face mask competency
+- AGA full face mask competency

-Minimum requirement of advanced open water certifications with 50 logged dives
+- Minimum requirement of advanced open water certifications with 50 logged dives

-Dive Rescue 1 certification required for rescue dive
+- Dive Rescue 1 certification required for rescue dive

-Other certifications include Rescue Diver, Ice Certification and Dive Rescue 2
+- Other certifications include Rescue Diver, Ice Certification and Dive Rescue 2